exea-centrum/website-db-vault-kaf-redis-arg-kust-kyv-gra-loki-temp-pgui/README4.md

 - **Kyverno** policy is in Audit mode for development
 - All components have proper health checks and resource limits
 - Survey system should work end-to-end: Web → Redis → Kafka → PostgreSQL
-- **All missing YAML files have been implemented** with proper configurations